Do you love playing singles in badminton? Singles matches are popular for a few reasons: they challenge you to be at your best for the entire game.

 If you notice that your opponent has figured out your weak spots for returning shots, be prepared — they’ll usually continue sending the shuttle to that location.

-Even if they hit shots all around your court, an experienced opponent will still regularly take the shot you have a weakness for.
+Even if they hit shots all over your court, an experienced opponent will still regularly take the shot for which you have a weakness.

-Always expect that they may hit the shot that they know is challenging for you to return.
-With that in mind, it’s worth covering some defensive strategies in your practice.
+Always expect that they may hit the shot that they know to be challenging for you to return.
+With that in mind, it’s worth covering some defensive strategies in your singles practice.

 Ready to Win Your Next Badminton Singles Match?